praetoriandigital/cub-java/README.md

 # Cub Client for Java [![Build Status](https://travis-ci.org/praetoriandigital/cub-java.svg?branch=master)](https://travis-ci.org/praetoriandigital/cub-java)

-Cub OneSource is our system for users auth and management.
+Cub OneSource is our system for user authorization and management.

-It provides API for data access and the [cub widget](https://github.com/praetoriandigital/cub-docs) that implements UI for most common user functionality.
+It provides an API for data access and the [cub widget](https://github.com/praetoriandigital/cub-docs) that implements UI for most common user functionalities.

 The integration with Cub can be done:
 * with direct API usage.